 Licenses will be issued and a tax framework established for sportsbooks.
 It seems inevitable that Michigan will be the first state in the Midwest to have legal sports betting, both online and at physical sportsbook facilities.

-Most Michigan residents anticipate that they will be able to legally bet on sports games sometimes before the end of the year.
-Of course, NFL gambling fans hope it happens before the start of the next season.
+Most Michigan residents anticipate that they will be able to legally bet on sports games sometimes before the end of the year, but that doesn’t look like it will happen.
+Of course, NFL gambling fans hope it happens before the end of the season.
 The consensus opinion is that the current casinos will be the first to handle sportsbook operations.

 There are at present 25 casinos in Michigan.
 Without much doubt, each of the tribal casinos will immediately apply for a license to operate a sportsbook at their current location.
 Since Detroit is the hub of Michigan professional sports, three commercial casinos in the Motor City are leading candidates for sportsbooks.